 Generally, the two key determinants of default probability are the willingness and ability of a borrower to make the mortgage payments.
 The willingness of a borrower to pay is usually measured by the LTV.
 Fitch assumed higher default probabilities for high LTV loans and lower default probabilities for low LTV loans.
-The main reason is that in a severe negative equity situations, borrowers in financial distress but with equity in their homes (low LTV loans) have an incentive to sell and maintain/protect their equity, eliminating the need for the lender to repossess the property.
+The main reason is that in a severe negative equity situation, borrowers in financial distress but with equity in their homes (low LTV loans) have an incentive to sell and maintain/protect their equity, eliminating the need for the lender to repossess the property.

 The ability to pay is usually measured by the borrower's net income in relation to the mortgage payment.
-As is the case with many Spanish originators this information was not available on a loan-by-loan basis for Foncaixa H4.
-However, LC has a strong focus on a borrower's ability to pay and have comparatively strict origination guidelines in this direction.
+As is the case with many Spanish originators this information was not available on a loan-by-loan basis for Foncaixa 5.
+However, LC is strongly focused on the borrower's ability to pay and has relatively strict origination guidelines in this direction.
 Historical data available for Spain show low levels of default.
 Therefore, Fitch assumed that borrowers generally have an average ability to pay.

 The mortgage product is relatively new in Spain, therefore there is a lack of significant statistical data regarding the behaviour of borrowers.
-Fitch takes into consideration the specific characteristics of the product in the default probability analysis of the portfolio, assuming the LTV based on the original balance of the initial drawdown as the main measure of the willingness of a borrower to pay.
+The agency takes into consideration the specific characteristics of the product in the default probability analysis of the portfolio, assuming the LTV based on the original balance of the initial drawdown as the main measure of the willingness of a borrower to pay.